The Brilliance Of 'Get Out'

 The affecting pointedness of this film’s commentary on racism is as important as the fact that a black-led, black-directed horror film is one of the top films in the nation, and is quickly being cemented as a horror classic.
 Get Out proves that uncomfortable stories about marginalized people can exist in genre films and in pop culture at large without being niche or overlooked.
 Get Out isn’t a movie that will make you check under the bed, nor have you turning the lights on as you move about your house at night, but it does inject enough novocaine into your spine and extremities to infest your body with a numbed paralysis of unease and dread.

-More articles in WMC FBomb by Category: Arts and culture, Feminism, Media, Race/Ethnicity
+More articles by Category: Arts and culture, Feminism, Media, Race/Ethnicity

-More articles in WMC FBomb by Tag: Activism and advocacy, Racism, Social media, Film
+More articles by Tag: Activism and advocacy, Racism, Social media, Film